 To begin, position your subject to be seated in front of a light absorbing black velvet or something similar.
 The velvet creates a black background for your photo shoot.
 To support the background, you can use just about anything to hold it up.
 A bookcase for instance, is good enough.

-After your model is comfortably seated, adjust the lamp so that it is positioned just slightly above his/ her head.
-Also, have the lamp positioned towards the right side of your model.
+After your model is comfortably seated, adjust the lamp so that it is positioned just slightly above his or her head.
+Also, have the lamp positioned toward the right side of your model.
 This light setting can create a classic and stunning portrait.

 There are many other lighting effects you can try out.
 So go wild with creativity and don’t limit yourself.

 Set your shutter speed to be relatively fast.
-I normally set my camera to 1/160 sec at f/2.8, ISO500.
+I normally set my camera to 1/160 of a second at f/2.8, and ISO 500.
 Also, it is advisable that you use a tripod to complement your photography.

-The tripod will get rid of camera shake, hence refrains from ruined indoor portrait photographs.
+The tripod will get rid of camera shake.
 The indoor portrait photos produced will be sharp when you use a tripod.

 I normally use the 80-200mm f/2.8 lens and set it to 145mm.
 This is because longer focal lengths will result in a much more stunning indoor portrait photograph.

-Another thing you can do is to take a few shots just to test the exposure and general set-up.
+Another thing you can do is to take a few shots just to test the exposure and general setup.
 If you’re satisfied with the settings for the photo shoot, you can start your indoor photography session.
-It is always a good idea to discuss with your model beforehand the various poses and expressions he/she can do.
+It is always a good idea to discuss with your model beforehand the various poses and expressions s/he can use.

-Whenever the light is too harsh, it creates unwanted shadow that ruins your indoor portrait photography attempts.
+Whenever the light is too harsh, it creates unwanted shadows that ruin your indoor portrait photography attempts.
 What you can do here is to use a reflector on the opposite side of the light source.
 The reflector bounces the light onto your subject, thus creating a much softer light illumination.